onefrankguy/frankmitchell.org/posts/smoothly-scrolling-a-vertical-shooter-with-javascript.md

 The `rowCounter` variable tracks the row we're on.
 Since trees are three tiles tall, we only want to insert trees every three rows.
-Additionally, we move the tops of the trees two tiles so their bases line up with the bottom of the row they're on.
+Additionally, we move the tops of the trees two tiles up so their bases line up with the bottom of the row they're on.
 This has the added benefit of keeping the z-index correct, since they'll draw on top of the rows that came before them.